 Last Mile Logistics

 Working with MIT Center for Transportation and Logistics, we're developing an executive decision support tool for collaborative computation and visualization of delivery service areas for future logistics services.
 Logistics experts use the platform to present parametric models in a real-time, changeable environment.
-Users manipulate tangible objects representing distribution centers and other spatial parameters.
+Users manipulate tangible objects representing distribution centers and other spatial parameters. (full description)

 As part of a cooperation between MIT and HCU the first urban model of this kind was built in an interdisciplinary student-workshop using Lego bricks as well as traditional materials.
 On a surface covering 4 square meters, the model displays parts of Hamburg-Rothenburgsort, currently a prospective urban development.